mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 The App Launcher allows users to ```switch between apps```.
 The apps that appear in the app launcher can be changed via ```App Menu in Setup```.
 Users can ```open or search for``` an app after clicking on the App Launcher icon.
 The apps visible in the App Launcher depend on ```each app's visibility settings and user permissions```.
 These can be addressed via profil and permission sets.
 App tiles can be dragged and sorted.
 Apps show as ```large tiles under 'All Apps' ```; custom objects, tasks, events, and the feed show up ```under 'All Items'```.

 The ```App Menu``` in Settings can be used to show the visibility in the App Launcher.

+### Lightning Experience Themes
+Custom images and themes are availabe.
+Admins can choose from ```build-in themes``` ('Lightning Blue' is the default theme).
+Themes don't apply to mobile apps.
+Custom themes can be created to include brand logo, brand colors, background, and banner images.
+Themes apply to the entire org and can only have 1 active at a time.
+Apps can override a ```custom theme's brand image and nav bar color```.

+Custom themes can be ```created, previewed, and activated``` from the Setup page.
+Other options for customization include ```Background, banner, and default avatar imaes```.